Hibriten High School: Building and construction of Hibriten High School

 Following a survey of the schools of Caldwell County in 1963, the State Department of Public Instruction recommended that three of the rural schools—Oak Hill, King's Creek, and Happy Valley—be consolidated.
 It was also recommended that a new building be constructed on a new site for the consolidated high school.
 Thirty-five acres of land, located in the Lower Creek section of the county, were purchased at a cost of $37,500.

 In 1962, an architect was employed for a period of two years to complete plans for the building.
 Designed in a plan similar to a split-level building, the school consists of three levels and contains departments in science, home economics, English, French, math, social studies, music, physical education, drama, child care center, and vocational studies which include technical drafting, business, introduction to vocations, agriculture, carpentry, graphics, electronics, bricklaying, and the work study programs of industrial cooperative training and distributive education.
 The building also includes administrative offices for the principal, assistant principal, secretary, guidance suite, visual air room, two first-aid rooms, and a conference room.
 The cafeteria seats 250 people.

-Located at the foot of the Hibriten Mountain, the school was given the name of Hibriten High School.
+Located at the foot of Hibriten Mountain, the school was given the name of Hibriten High School.
 Its mascot is a panther, and the school colors are red, black, and white.
 It is located two miles from the main thoroughfare of the city of Lenoir.
 The school was officially opened in the fall of 1966 with Kenneth A. Roberts as principal and Ronald Beane as assistant principal.
 Student enrollment for the 1966-67 school term was 715, with a faculty of 42.
 The class of 1967 graduated 118 students.
 Five elementary schools send students to Hibriten High School.

 The gymnasium and music building were completed in 1972 with the gym seating 1800 people.